About the KCM Numeracy Counts Academy

 HB 162 (2024) states that "mathematics proficiency is essential for all Kentucky students to achieve the 12 academic goals established in KRS 158.6451.
 It is Kentucky's goal that all children have the skills necessary to demonstrate procedural skill and fluency, building from conceptual understanding to application, in order to solve real-world problems."
 The KCM Numeracy Counts Academy is one of the efforts established to achieve that goal (see the KDE's Numeracy Counts site for more).

 The Academy is for Kentucky teachers by Kentucky teachers.
-It was collaboratively developed by educators throughout the Commonwealth, from organizations that include the Univeristy of Louisville, Northern Kentucky Univeristy, the University of Kentucky, Western University, the Kentucky Center for Mathematics, PIMSER, the regional educational cooperatives and elementary schools.
-These content creators produced modules of reaserch-based, mathematics content to strengthen implementation of HQIR, deepen mathematical content knowledge, and expand pedalogical content knowledge.
+It was collaboratively developed by educators throughout the Commonwealth, from organizations that include the University of Louisville, Northern Kentucky University, the University of Kentucky, Western University, the Kentucky Center for Mathematics, PIMSER, the regional educational cooperatives and elementary schools.
+These content creators produced modules of research-based, mathematics content to strengthen implementation of HQIR, deepen mathematical content knowledge, and expand pedagogical content knowledge.

 The Academy's targeted teacher groups are K-5 classroom teachers, special education teachers, intervention teachers, and coaches.
-These participants will be divided into eight regional cadres as shown in the map.
-Each cadre will have an assigned KCM Numeracy Counts Mentor to guide its 125 participants through their collegial and collaborative learning experience.
+These participants will be divided into ten cadres.
+Each cadre will have an assigned KCM Numeracy Counts Mentor to guide its participants through their collegial and collaborative learning experience.

 Modules

-The program consists of six modules that begin in July 2025 and conclude in April 2027.
+The program consists of six modules that begin in July and conclude in April of the second school year.
 The modules will include asynchronous lessons, classroom practice, and collaborative Zoom sessions.
 They will incorporate the Kentucky Academic Standards, Mathematics Teaching Practices, a focus on fluency and progression, and High Quality Instructional Resources (HQIR).

 Module 1 Content3>